yurique/purgecss-laminar-webpack-plugin/README.md

 * `paths`
 * `only`

-Othewise you can check out the [purgecss-webpack-plugin](https://github.com/FullHuman/purgecss/tree/master/packages/purgecss-webpack-plugin) documentations for more details about configuration.
+Othewise you can check out the [purgecss-webpack-plugin](https://github.com/FullHuman/purgecss/tree/master/packages/purgecss-webpack-plugin) documentation for more details about configuration.

 #### Filtering strings